cloudinary/js-url-gen/__DOC_EXAMPLES__/annotatedExamples/imageOverlay.md

 import * as Position from "@cloudinary/base/values/position/Position";

-// We'll also resize our overlay, we'll need this for later. import Resize from "@cloudinary/base/actions/resize";
+// We'll also resize our overlay, we'll need this for later.

 // image sources go into layers (image or video)
 // imageLayers go into image assets
 // videoLayers go into video assets myImage.overlay(
-  Overlay.imageLayer( // imageLayer with a Source and a Position Qualifiers
-    image('cloudinary_icon') // Mandatory - Source
+    Overlay.imageLayer( // imageLayer with a Source and a Position Qualifiers image('cloudinary_icon') // Mandatory - Source
             .resize(Resize.scale().width(300).height(300)) // A source can be transformed like an image ,
         Position.southEast(), // Optional - Position
     ),
 );
 myImage.toURL();
 // http://res.cloudinary.com/demo/image/upload/l_cloudinary_icon/c_scale,h_300,w_300/fl_layer_apply,g_south_east/sample